askui/askui/docs/docs/general/02-Getting Started/write-your-first-automation.md

 ### Where to Go Next?

 Writing powerful UI automations with askui needs some practice.
-We recommend you head over to the [Selecting an Element by Visual Relation](../03-Best%20Practice/selecting-by-visual-relation.md) to learn more about how to select elements based on visual properties.
+We recommend you head over to the [Selecting an Element with Text](../03-Best%20Practice/selecting-with-text.md) to learn more about how to select elements by texts written on the elements.

 If you are looking for inspiration, the **Tutorials** section will provide you with food for thought.
 Why not [Search for a Cat Image](../06-Tutorials/google-cat-search.md) as a start?